 The College follows an integrated planning and resource allocation model.
-The model is outlined in the College's Institutional Planning handbook and budget and planning calendar developed by the Office of Business and Administrative Services.
-Resource allocations are integral to the program review process.
+The model is outlined in the College's Institutional Planning handbook [CR.2.1] and budget and planning calendar [CR.2.] developed by the Office of Business and Administrative Services.
+Resource allocations are integral to the program review process and the Educational Master Plan (EMP).
 All units completing an Annual Program Review and/or unit plan may request resources for any new allocations.
-All budget requests submitted through program review are tied to the institutional mission, goals, and learning outcomes.
+All budget requests submitted through program review are tied to the institutional mission, goals, and learning outcomes [CR.2.3]

-The Integrated Planning and Budgeting process at the College is illustrated in a model that places the College mission, vision, and values as central to the cyclical nature of the model.
+The Integrated Planning and Budgeting process at the College is illustrated in a model [CR.2.4] that places the College mission, vision, values, and institutional goals as central to the cyclical nature of the model.
 The model demonstrates the cyclical nature of the process.
 In establishing priorities, college governance committees and program review task force members review resource requests to ensure alignment with College goals and priorities.

-Peralta Colleges provide a template to prepare a unit's Annual Program Update.
-The information gathered during the program review process provides the basis for informed decision making at the College and in the Peralta District.
-The Annual Program Update is intended to primarily focus upon planning and institutional effectiveness by requesting that everyone report upon the progress they are making in attaining the goals (outcomes) and program improvement objectives described in the most recent program review document.
-The Annual Program Update is therefore a document which reflects continuous quality improvement.
-Additionally, the Annual Program Update provides a vehicle for which to identify and request additional resources that support reaching the stated goals (outcomes) and program improvement objectives in the unit's program review.
+Peralta Colleges provide a template to prepare a unit's Comprehensive Program are making in attaining the goals (outcomes) and program improvement objectives described in the most recent program review document.
+The Comprehensive Program Review /APUis a document which reflects continuous quality improvement.
+Additionally, the Comprehensive Program Review/APU provides a vehicle for which to identify and request additional resources that support reaching the stated goals (outcomes) and program improvement objectives in the unit's program review.